alessiosaccomani/microbial_growth/README.md

 \dot{\vec{x}} = F(\vec{x}) \qquad \text{(1)}
 $$

 Clearly, both $\vec{x}$ and $F(\vec{x})$ are specified by the considered model, and thus can vary a lot.
 For example, a dynamical variable that is common to all the models is the *microbe size* $m$ (with $[m] = \mathbb{L}$), thus by solving eq.
 (1) one gets how the size of a microbe grows over time.
 Another important aspect that must be embedded in a model is the lifetime of a microbe.
 As a matter of fact, it is evident that $m$ can not become arbitrarily large, since the microbe would divide at a certain moment, generating a daughter cell.
 However, it is reasonable to think that the time at which the microbe divides is not deterministic, and so its lifespan should be drawn from a *probability distribution*, that, again, can vary according to the considered model.
-The best way to formalize this is to define a function $S(t)$ called *survival probability* that represents the probability of the microbe cell to survive (i.e. not divide) for $\tilde{t} \leq t$.
+The best way to formalize this is to define a function $S(t)$ called the *survival probability*, where $S(t)$ represents the probability that the cell has not divided by time $t$.
 In general the survival probability obeys the *hazard function*

 $$
 \frac{\dot{S}(t)}{S(t)} = - h(\vec{x}(t)) \qquad \text{(2)}